Five types of OCD and how CBT can help

 2) Contamination / mental contamination

 This compulsion is derived from the obsessive fear of being dirty or contaminated.
-The response to this fear is to excessively wash or clean in a ritualistic manner.
+The response to this fear is to wash or clean in a ritualistic manner excessively.
 Typically, sufferers would be worried about situations such as eating out, shaking hands, having sex, having to use facilities such as public restrooms or touching door handles and staircase bannisters.

 With mental contamination, the sufferer usually internalises their feelings of uncleanliness and may repeat thoughts – words or images to try and neutralize the sense of being unclean.